 - 1. Move the ShuttlePoint knob to the desired or approx. Lat/Lon and press [MARK]. - 2.
-You will notice a Mark is placed under the location of the cursor and a popup window is shown with the exact Lat/Lon of the Mark. - If the position is incorrect press [ENT], select EDIT using the ShuttlePoint knob and press [ENT]: it will allow you to change the position, Mark name and icon type.
+You will notice a Mark is placed under the location of the cursor and a popup window is shown with the exact Lat/Lon of the Mark. - 3.
+If the position is incorrect on the CPF180i press [ENT], select EDIT using the ShuttlePoint knob and press [ENT].
+On the CPF300i, press [EDIT] that will allow you to change the position, Mark name and icon type.
 Refer to Par.
-7.1 for details. - 1 Mark placed under Cursor - 2 Lat/Lon of Mark, DST/BRG from vessel location - Press [ENT] to delete, to move, to edit a Mark or to show the Marks/Waypoint List (Directory) - 4 Vessel location
+7.1 for details.

+2 Lat/Lon of Mark, DST/BRG from vessel location